 You may be able to claim a larger tax deduction with actual car and truck expenses, especially if you drive an expensive vehicle (by claiming vehicle depreciation), or if you paid a lot for car upkeep.
 Tracking actual car and truck expenses requires detailed record-keeping.
 You must keep track of all expenses and receipts related to your car, in addition to number of business miles driven.
 Fully track your expenses, try both calculations, then determine which method is best.
 Learn more about the actual expenses method.

-If you choose to get help filing your tax return, free tax preparation (VITA) sites cannot prepare returns that use actual car expense method because it is out of scope.
+If you choose to get help filing your tax return, free tax preparation sites like VITA or Tax-Aide cannot prepare returns that use actual car expense method because it is out of scope.

 Which miles can be deducted?